richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_MultiSourceIndex.md

 Click "**Save**".

-_Note: You will see that additional JSON is added on save."
+_Note: You will see that additional JSON is added on save._

 -----